First Steps

 In this tutorial you will find the most important information for getting started on the AGORA platform.
 You only need the data of your user ID (UHH) to access our platform.
 After logging in, you can request participation for any workspace that interests you – for example, for a seminar project workspace of your lecturer.
 You can log in to as many workspaces as you like with your account, or even open your own workspaces.
 In the following chapters we explain the most important steps for new AGORA users in detail.

-Tip: If you are not a memebr of University of Hamburg and do not have a UHH user ID, you can still use AGORA if you are invited by the moderators of a project workspace to create an AGORA ID.
+Note: If you are not a memebr of University of Hamburg and do not have a UHH user ID, you can still use AGORA if you are invited by the moderators of a project workspace to create an AGORA ID.
 In this case, please contact your lecturer.
 After you have received an invitation email, please follow the link and enter your data in the form that appears and accept the user agreements.
 Then you are successfully logged in to AGORA and can search for and enter the desired workspace in the menu item “All workspaces”, which you will find at the top of the screen. |

 1. Login